 Gold has several unexpected uses

-Some people may think gold is only used in jewelry or coins.
+Some people may think gold’s sole function is to make jewelry and coins.
 But there are many different uses for gold – so many, in fact, that experts say gold is the most useful mineral mined from the earth.

 The primary use of gold is in jewelry.
-About 78% of gold consumed globally each year is used in jewelry manufacture.
-Most people also know that gold has long been used for financial purposes, such as in money and bullion.
+Jewelry manufacturing accounts for about 78% of global gold consumption.
+Most people also know gold’s long history of financial purposes, such as in money and bullion.

-But did you know gold is also used in electronics, medical devices, dentistry, aerospace, and glassmaking?
-For example, gold parts are used in cell phones as highly efficient conductors to carry tiny currents and low voltages.
+But did you know gold has applications in electronics, medical devices, dentistry, aerospace, and glassmaking?
+For example, gold parts in cell phones act as highly efficient conductors to carry tiny currents and low voltages.

 If you’re interested in selling gold scrap, including dental scrap, unwanted jewelry, or watches, contact Garfield Refining today at 888-677-9254.
 Garfield is a premier precious metals refinery that’s served more than one million customers worldwide since 1892.